laravel/nova-docs/4.0/customization/fields.md

 ### Index Fields

 When Nova generates your field, it creates a `resources/js/components/IndexField.vue` Vue component.
-This component contains the template and logic for your field when it is displayed on a resource index screen.
+This component contains the template and logic for your field when it is displayed on a resource index page.
 By default, this component simply displays the field's value in a simple `<span>` element; however, you are free to modify this field component as needed.

 ### Detail Fields

 When creating fields, Nova also creates a `resources/js/components/DetailField.vue` Vue component.
-This component contains the template and logic for your field when it is displayed on a resource detail screen.
+This component contains the template and logic for your field when it is displayed on a resource detail page.
 By default, this template contains the necessary mark-up needed to display your field's value.
 However, you are free to adjust this template as required by your application.

 ### Form Fields